Roger Mathey

-Roger Mathey is an American theatrical director, as well as a playwright, actor, producer, and filmmaker.
-His plays have been staged in Los Angeles, Orange County, Bakersfield, and San Francisco in California, and also in Denver, Colorado.
+Roger Mathey was an American theatrical director, as well as a playwright, actor, producer, and filmmaker.
+His plays were staged in Los Angeles, Orange County, Bakersfield, and San Francisco in California, and also in Denver, Colorado.

 Plays

 Roger Mathey won the 2002 Los Angeles Drama Critics Circle Award for Direction for the Los Angeles stage production of Trainspotting, and also the 2002 LA Weekly Theater Award for Direction, also for Trainspotting.

-Some of the plays he has directed, written, acted in and/or produced are the following: The Time of Your Life, Lysistrata, Escurial, Amadeus, A Hatful of Rain, Beirut, Futon Culture, Naked Twister, Trainspotting, The House of Yes, Cleansed, The White Whore and the Bit Player, You Make Me Physically Ill, Chatsworth, Geeks vs. Zombies, and You Make me Physically Ill: Episode 2 - Love Never Dies.
+Some of the plays he directed, wrote, acted in and/or produced are the following: The Time of Your Life, Lysistrata, Escurial, Amadeus, A Hatful of Rain, Beirut, Futon Culture, Naked Twister, Trainspotting, The House of Yes, Cleansed, The White Whore and the Bit Player, You Make Me Physically Ill, Chatsworth, Geeks vs. Zombies, and You Make me Physically Ill: Episode 2 - Love Never Dies.

-Mathey's production company is seat of your pants Productions.
+Mathey's final theatrical production was The Night Auditor in 2024, based on his days working in a three-star hotel in Los Angeles.

-Film
+Mathey's production company was Seat of Your Pants Productions.

-Mathey has also written, directed, and produced a short film, Naked Twister.
+Other works

-Film Festival
+Mathey wrote, directed, and produced a short film, Naked Twister.
+He also wrote a book, The Transporter: Tales from a Rideshare Drive about his personal experiences working for a Ridesharing company.

-In addition, Mathey founded the Bakersfield Independent Film Festival (also known as "B.I.F.F.").
+He also founded the short-lived Bakersfield Independent Film Festival (also known as "B.I.F.F.").